 On July 16, Lake Oswego City Council enacted Ordinance 2815.
 This ordinance allows short-term rentals (rentals of less than 31 days) on certain residential properties, subject to the City’s home occupation/home business licensing requirements.
-Residents may apply for a license to operate a short-term rental beginning on August 15.
+Residents may apply for a license to operate a short-term rental, which began on August 15.

 - Short-term rentals are limited to properties containing a detached single-family house and may be located within the house or in an approved accessory dwelling unit on the same lot.